okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 ## Customize post-authentication sign-in prompts

-You can customize post-authentication prompt text, including the following:
+You can customize the post-authentication prompt text, including the following:

-* title
+* Title
-* subtitle
+* Subtitle
-* accept button
+* Accept button
-* reject button
+* Reject button

 In a PUT request to the `/api/v1/brands/{brandId}/pages/sign-in/customized` endpoint, include the following in a `postAuthKeepMeSignedInPrompt` object: